xixianykus/mk/content/code/setting-up-decap.md

 ---
-title: "Setting Up Netlify CMS"
+title: "Setting Up Decap CMS"
 date: 2021-10-17T17:03:45+01:00
 draft: false
-summary: "Some notes on setting up Netlify CMS"
+summary: "Some notes on setting up Decap CMS"
-tags: [Netlify CMS]
+tags: [Decap CMS]
 ---

+**This article was originally about Netlify CMS**

-Although Netlify CMS is an open source project it is, at this time, easier to set up with a Netlify account and also from GitHub.
+Although Decap CMS is an open source project it is, at this time, easier to set up with a Netlify account and also from GitHub.

 The Netlify account makes it easier to set up authentication from GitHub.
 You can find this in the Netlify interface under the `Identity/Danger zone` section of the specific site.
 You need to enable the Git Gateway here and provide a GitHub api access token.